hadley/adv-r/Functional-programming.md

 df$f[df$g == -99] <- NA
 ```

-One problem with using copy-and-paste is that it's easy to make mistakes (can you spot the two in the block above).
+One problem with using copy-and-paste is that it's easy to make mistakes (can you spot the two in the block above?).
 The root cause is that one idea, that missing values are represent as -99, is duplicated many times.
-Duplication is bad because it allows for inconsistencies (i.e. bugs), and it mades the code harder to change: if the the representation of missing value changes from -99 to 9999, then we need to make the change in many places, not just one.
+Duplication is bad because it allows for inconsistencies (aka bugs), and it mades the code harder to change: if the the representation of missing value changes from -99 to 9999, then we need to make the change in many places, not just one.

-The pragmatic programmers, Dave Thomas and Andy Hunt, popularised the "do not repeat yourself", or DRY, principle.
+The "do not repeat yourself", or DRY, principle, was popularised by the [pragmatic programmers](http://pragprog.com/about), Dave Thomas and Andy Hunt.
 This principle states that "every piece of knowledge must have a single, unambiguous, authoritative representation within a system".
-Adhering to this principle prevents bugs due to inconsistencies, and makes software that is easier to adapt to changing requirements.
-The ideas of functional programming are important because they give us new tools to reduce duplication.
+Adhering to this principle prevents bugs caused by inconsistencies, and makes software that is easier to adapt to changing requirements.
+The ideas of FP are important because they give us new tools to reduce duplication.

-We can start simply by creating a function that fixes missing values in a single vector:
+We can start applying some of the ideas of FP to our example by writing a function that fixes the missing values in a single vector:

 ```R
 fix_missing <- function(x) {